Ventilation and Indoor Air Quality

 Local exhaust ventilation (LEV) is an engineering system designed to capture contaminants (dust, mist, fume, vapour, gas) in the workplace at source and transport them to a safe emission point or to a filter/scrubber.
 It is not part of general ventilation.
 Please refer to specific LEV guidance for employers here.

-The Safety, Health and Welfare at Work (General Application) Regulations 2007 require employers to make sure sufficient fresh air is provided in enclosed places of work.
+The Safety, Health and Welfare at Work (General Application) Regulations 2007, as amended by S.I.255 of 2023, require employers to make sure sufficient fresh air is provided in enclosed places of work.

 This can be achieved by: